SEO Guide 2026

 1 Discord Translator

 This is the first translator built specifically for the "Chrome Gemini Nano" era.
-It uses your computer's local processing power to translate messages in real-time, meaning zero data leaks and unlimited translations.
+It uses your computer's local processing power to translate messages in real-time, meaning zero data leaks and a huge free daily quota — 100 translations/day with a free account.

 Google Translate Extension